nomilous/ipso/README.md

 ```

-**PARTIALLY PENDING** It supports tagged objects for multiple subsequent injections.
+It supports tagged objects for multiple subsequent injections.

 ```coffee